2017-18 Annual Report (text version)

 Creating value for the State and clients

-In 2016-17, QTC contributed significant, positive financial results for the State and its public sector entities through the delivery of debt funding and management, cash management, financial advisory, and specialist public finance education services.
-QTC’s continued focus on delivering whole-of-State outcomes by providing advice and initiatives that enable clients to make better business decisions and improve revenues has been integral to this success.
+In 2017-18, QTC contributed significant, positive financial results for the State and its public sector entities through the delivery of debt funding and management, cash management, and financial advisory services.
+Underpinning this success has been a continued focus on delivering whole-of-State outcomes by providing advice and identifying initiatives that enable clients to make better business decisions.

-In the year under review, QTC completed a broad range of financial advisory assignments to assist its clients and the State to address financial and risk management issues and make informed business decisions.
+In the year under review, QTC completed a broad range of financial advisory assignments to assist its clients and the State to address financial risk management issues and make informed business decisions.
 QTC’s client engagements are focused on areas of government that provide the greatest opportunity for service improvements and the creation of value for the client and the State.
 Assignments included:

 Fostering strong relationships with local governments

 QTC offers cash management products that enable its clients to maximise the value of their surplus funds.
-In 2016-17, QTC’s Capital Guaranteed Cash Fund provided strong returns and outperformed its benchmark, the Bloomberg AusBond Bank Bill Index, by 79 basis points.
-During the year, QTC’s Cash Fund attracted new clients and, on 30 September 2016, it reached a milestone with more than $10 billion of funds under management—the highest amount in its history.
-At the end of the 2016-17 financial year it remained one of the largest managed funds in Australia with $8.8 billion under management.
+In 2017-18, QTC’s Capital Guaranteed Cash Fund provided strong returns and outperformed its benchmark, the Bloomberg AusBond Bank Bill Index, by 73 basis points.
+The Cash Fund continues to offer flexibility by providing clients with same-day liquidity as required.
+At the end of the 2017-18 financial year it remained one of the largest managed funds in Australia with $8.3 billion under management.

 Client access website portal